minio/docs/source/reference/minio-mc/mc-ilm-rule-ls.rst

 Show Policy Modification Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm rule ls` with :std:option:`--json <mc.--json>` to show the time the policy for a bucket was last updated.
+Use :mc:`mc ilm rule ls` with :option::`--json <mc.--json>` to show the time the policy for a bucket was last updated.

 .. code-block:: shell
    :class: copyable